Early History

 By this time, Oliver was residing in Epworth, Iowa where he had been developing the typewriter.
 The upstairs of his residence was utilized as a makeshift factory, where five machinists were employed.
 With the combined efforts of Thomas Oliver and these employees, twelve typewriters were produced over the course of a year.
 The bases of the machines were cast by the Adams foundry while other parts were furnished by more local industries.
 These machines were mostly sold locally to Thomas Oliver’s ministerial friends and associates.
 Thomas Oliver first advertised his invention in the September 1893 issue of the Illustrated Phonographic World magazine.
 On September 19, 1893, Oliver filed another typewriter patent featuring the downstrike typebars.
 The machine of this patent possesses the final shape of the Oliver No. 1 base and includes ribbon spools.

+Naturally, Oliver wanted to continue scaling the company to increase production.
+In the Fall of 1895, many Chicago capitalists began investing in the small company.
 On September 18, 1895, Thomas Oliver and Douglas Smith went to a regular meeting of the Racine Business Men’s association in Racine, Wisconsin to try and secure funding for a larger manufacturing plant.
 They presented the Oliver typewriter and all of its advantages to everyone in attendance and the feedback was very positive.
-Oliver and Smith explained that they wanted to relocate to Wisconsin because of the availability of skilled mechanics.
+Oliver and Smith wanted to relocate to Wisconsin because of the availability of skilled machinists.

 On October 15, 1895, the committee met again at Hotel Racine to discuss forming a company there to manufacture the Oliver machines.
 Thomas Oliver again showed the machine to anyone who was interested at the hotel.
 Two days later at the next meeting, the committee presented the report directed towards Thomas Oliver and Douglas Smith.
 The committee reported that they are in favor of a typewriter factory in Racine.
 They believe the machine was superior to all other typewriters on the market at the time and congratulated Thomas Oliver on his invention.
 The report proposed the people of Racine subscribe and pay for capital stock of the company to be organized.
 Thomas Oliver and other stockholders would have to turn over the patents and good will for the new company’s capital stock.
 Twenty percent of this stock was to be spent as needed by the company.
 Thomas Oliver would receive a royalty on each machine manufactured and sold.